How to Prepare and Show Up Like a Top Candidate

 If you play your social skill cards well, you may even get a referral from them!

-The secret is in networking aright with top people in the company.
+The secret is in networking with the top people in the company.

-Companies can also recruit a candidate from an employee referral.
+Companies can also recruit a candidate through an employee referral.

 Thinking of ways to start?